5 min read

 A

-PS - Other things you should know that are quite urgent, time wise:
+PS - Other things you should know that are pretty urgent, time-wise:

 1. Not An MBA info sessions are running in Auckland and online over the next month or so.
 If you've been thinking about registering, get a wriggle on.

-2. I'm going to be hosting some delicious cocktail evenings in Wellington and Auckland in September with an UNBELIEVABLE international guest speaker and expert on culture, communication and leadership.
-Over a drink or 4, we're going to have informal chats about what really needs to change in our workplaces, and it's going to be outrageously fun.
-If you need a night out and want to share a beverage with me, join the secret waitlist here....
+2. In September, I'm hosting some delicious cocktail evenings in Wellington and Auckland with an UNBELIEVABLE international guest speaker and expert on culture, communication, and leadership.
+Over a drink or four, we'll have informal chats about what really needs to change in our workplaces, and it's going to be outrageously fun.
+If you need a night out and want to share a beverage with me, join the secret waitlist here.